-5.1 Validity of the locate: The validity of the locate expires as stated on the locate report, please see your locate documentation for utility specific information and policies.
-Locates may be valid for up to 30 calendar days from the date they were provided subject to certain conditions' being met.
+5.1 Validity of the locate: The validity period of the locate request is stated on the locate report so please refer to the locate documentation for utility specific information and policies.

 If an excavator has not started or completed a ground disturbance within the maximum timeframe of the existing locates or 30 calendar days from the date locates were requested, whichever is shorter, the excavator must refresh the locate requests (i.e. One Call Centre).